gutenbergtools/gutenbergsite/site/donate.md

 In summary, PayPal is usually the easiest and most flexible payment method.
 We can also accept mailed checks or money orders in any national currency, and a few other methods.
 If you want to make a donation in a way that's not specified below, please contact us!
 PGLAF has participated in some employee matching programs, Benevity, and others.

+### About donations by BuyMeACoffee
+<a name="about-donations-by-buymeacoffee"></a>

+BuyMeACoffee (or Buy Me A Coffee) is a website for donations that provides 100% of all donations to the Project Gutenberg Literary Archive Foundation.
+It requires no registration for donors.

+You can donate in any increment of $5.
+Five American dollars is envisioned the nominal cost of a (rather fancy) cup of coffee.
+You can learn more about this donation platform on their <a href="https://www.buymeacoffee.com/faq">FAQ page</a>.

+We will send an email "thank you" note if we receive your email contact information along with notification of donation.
+This serves as your tax receipt.

 ### About donations by PayPal
+<a name="about-donations-by-paypal"></a>

 PayPal is a Web site that accepts credit cards, checks, and bank transfer payments.
 You need to set up a PayPal account to donate via PayPal (in the past, you could donate without setting up an account.
 This doesn't seem to be possible any more).
 Visa, MasterCard, Amex and Discover are accepted.
 Because of PayPal's fees, any donation of under 32 cents or so doesn't reach PGLAF.
 Instead, consider letting your small donations add up to a dollar or more before sending it with PayPal.